Bikur Cholim Conference 2025

 Miriam Singer, CEO JCS of South Florida

-Morgan Zeringue MSW, Director of Program Services, Alexander Jewish Family Services, Houston
+Morgan Zeringue, MSW, Director of Program Services, Alexander Jewish Family Services, Houston

 Crises, environmental, shootings, and disasters are becoming increasingly common.
 How do we respond to these crises and provide both practical and emotional care?
 How do we build the infrastructure to be able to anticipate and respond?